dvedensk/bayesian_unit_level_categorical/README.md

 3. Run `Rscript data/generate_samples.R` to take subsamples of the HPS that are used in the simulation study.
 4. Run `Rscript code/cross_sectional_sim_blur.R` to run the simulation for the cross-sectional models and `Rscript code/longitudinal_sim_blur.R` for the longitudinal models.
 If you want to quickly check that everything will run, set Nsim, n_mcmc, and n_burn to low values in both files.
 (The manuscript takes n_mcmc=2000, n_burn=500, Nsim=100, which can be time-consuming.)
 5. Run `Rscript code/process_sim_output.R` to reproduce the figures and tables corresponding to the simulation study that appear in the manuscript.
 6. Run `Rscript code/data_analysis_blur.R` to get the direct estimates and model predictions for the full data analysis.
 This file also produces all of the figures that appear in the data analysis section of the manuscript.
-For a quick check that everything will run, set `nsamp` to a low value.
-(The manuscript uses nsamp=1000.)
+For a quick check that everything will run, you can set `nsamp` and `epsilon` to a low value, say <100 and .1 respectively.
+(The manuscript uses nsamp=1000 and epsilon=.001.)

 ## Repository Structure